 The Airport shall ensure that the Project site will be ready to accommodate the installation of the EDS and associated equipment.
-The Airport shall be responsible for providing the rigging path verification, ingress and egress path, and/or structural analysis for the installation of the new EDS equipment and, if applicable, removal of old EDS equipment.
-If required, the Airport will remove and replace any walls, windows, glass doors, or other physical barriers in support of rigging activities.
+The Airport shall be responsible for providing all rigging and rigging oversight activities, and shall provide adequate protection to the EDS machines and to the airport infrastructure during any and all EDS movements.
 The Airport shall coordinate with the EDS OEM to integrate all activities regarding placement of EDS equipment.
-The Airport shall provide reasonable measures to protect the EDS and ETD equipment from damage once installed in the screening area.
+The Airport shall provide reasonable measures to protect the EDS and ETD equipment from damage in the screening area.